Va., Md. Republicans follow Trump playbook, questioning his defeat and refusing to concede.

 Elections officials nationwide have said there is no evidence of significant voter fraud in the election, and several legal challenges by the Trump administration have already been rejected.

-But the president has refused to concede, even as Biden’s lead has grown, and many Republicans are embracing his attacks on the electoral system and his efforts to overturn results in key states.
+But the president has refused to concede, even as Biden’s lead grows.
+Many Republicans are embracing his attacks on the electoral system and his efforts to overturn results in key states.

-Maryland Gov. Larry Hogan (R), like Riggleman, is an exception; he was one of the first Republicans to recognize Biden’s victory and denounce efforts to undermine the legitimacy of the vote.
+Maryland Gov. Larry Hogan (R), like Riggleman, is an exception; he was among the first Republicans to recognize Biden’s victory and denounce efforts to undermine its legitimacy.

 Griffith, in contrast, encouraged people on Facebook to contribute to Trump’s “official election defense fund,” with 50 percent of donations going toward Trump’s campaign account for debt retirement and the rest going to a “Recount Account.”

-Cline told his Facebook followers that he and other lawmakers sent a letter to Attorney General William P. Barr saying it was “appropriate for him to examine ‘substantial allegations’ of voter fraud that may exist. . . .
+Cline wrote on Facebook that he and other lawmakers wrote to Attorney General William P. Barr saying it was “appropriate for him to examine ‘substantial allegations’ of voter fraud that may exist. . . .
 In a close race such as this, we all should be insisting that every legal vote is counted before a winner is declared.”

 And Wittman, saying courts should hear Trump’s case, also posted: “We must ensure the integrity of our elections and we must follow the laws on the books. . . .
 Every legally cast vote should be counted and every ineligible vote should not.”